(Repeats to additional codes. No change to text.)

-SHANGHAI, May 6 (Reuters) - Chinese investors dumped stocks and sold the country’s yuan in early trade on Monday, while seeking safety in bonds, as U.S. President Donald Trump’s tariff threats roiled Asian financial markets.
+SHANGHAI, May 6 (Reuters) - Chinese investors, caught off guard by U.S. President Donald Trump’s tariff threats, dumped stocks and sold the country’s yuan on Monday as a fresh deterioration in Sino-U.S. trade tensions roiled Asian financial markets.

-China’s currency, the yuan, dropped to 6.7980 to the dollar in early trade, its weakest level in 3-1/2 months , while the 10-year treasury futures opened up 0.41 percent.
+China’s currency, the yuan, dropped to 6.7980 per dollar in early trade, its weakest level in 3-1/2 months, while 10-year treasury futures for June delivery, the most traded contract, rose 0.3 percent.